by brand

 Quick answer

 B'Twin and Decathlon frame numbers are stamped on the underside of the bottom bracket.
 Decathlon is one of the UK's highest-volume bike retailers, so its house brands appear constantly in used and theft listings.
-Run the number through Cyclesite's free lookup for an instant UK check against police records, stolen-bike databases and community reports.
+Run the number through Cyclesite's free lookup for an instant UK check against a stolen-bike registry and rider-filed theft reports.

 Where B'Twin and Decathlon stamp the frame number